iMvijay23/iMvijay23.github.io/_pages/about.md

   - /about.html
 ---

-# About Me

 I'm Vijay Murari Tiyyala, a Master's student in Computer Science at Johns Hopkins University.
 My focus is on Machine Learning and NLP.
 Interested in my work?
 Check out my [resume](/files/VijayTiyyalaResume.pdf).

 In my current research at the Center for Language and Speech Processing, I'm working under Prof. Mark Dredze to improve chatbot interactions in healthcare.
-Before this, I was involved in creating a multilingual medical concept dictionary with Dr. David Yarowsky.
-I also worked in Deloitte as a Data Analyst before my masters.
+Before this, I created a multilingual medical concept dictionary with Dr. David Yarowsky.
+I also worked at Deloitte as a Data Analyst before my master's.

 I'm finishing my Master's at Johns Hopkins, where I've been diving into Deep Learning, Advanced NLP, and ML System Design.
 I did my undergrad in Computer Science at Velagapudi Ramakrishna Siddhartha Engineering College.